truongle158/Terraform-test/README.md

 > 'terraform init'
 > 'terraform plan '
-> 'terraform apply -auto-approve'
+> ' sudo terraform apply -auto-approve'
-> 'terraform destroy -auto-approve'
+> ' sudo terraform destroy -auto-approve'

 # How to change the OS that you want to install ?